awsdocs/amazon-mwaa-user-guide/doc_source/sample-code.md

 # Code examples for Amazon Managed Workflows for Apache Airflow \(MWAA\)<a name="sample-code"></a>

  This guide contains code samples, including DAGs and custom plugins, that you can use on an Amazon Managed Workflows for Apache Airflow \(MWAA\) environment\.
+For more examples of using Apache Airflow with AWS services, see the [https://github.com/apache/airflow/tree/main/airflow/providers/amazon/aws/example_dags](https://github.com/apache/airflow/tree/main/airflow/providers/amazon/aws/example_dags) directory in the Apache Airflow GitHub repository\.

 **Topics**
 + [Using a DAG to import variables in the CLI](samples-variables-import.md)